qlineai2025/qline/DOCUMENTATION.md

     *   **Pace Matching**: It intelligently anticipates your reading speed, and the teleprompter scrolls continuously to match your pace.
     *   **Position Tracking**: Every few seconds, it also pinpoints the exact word you're saying and gently re-centers the screen, ensuring you never lose your place.
     This makes the prompter feel incredibly responsive and synchronized with your natural voice.
 When disabled, you must control scrolling manually with the speed slider.
-*   **Presenter Mode (ScreenShare Icon)**: This button opens a clean, secondary prompter window.
+*   **Assist Mode (ScreenShare Icon)**: This button opens a clean, secondary prompter window.
 You can drag this window to a second monitor and make it full-screen.
 It stays perfectly in sync with the main window's text, settings, and scrolling.

 #### Controls on the Prompter View
 These controls are overlaid on the bottom-right of the prompter display area.
-They have a subtle shadow effect to ensure they are visible on any background.
+They have a subtle, semi-transparent style to ensure they are visible on any background.
 *   **High Contrast (Contrast Icon)**: Toggles the display between standard mode (black text on a light background) and high-contrast mode (white text on a black background).
 *   **Flip Horizontal (ArrowLeftRight Icon)**: Mirrors the prompter text horizontally.
 This is essential for use with physical teleprompter hardware that uses a mirror.
 *   **Flip Vertical (ArrowUpDown Icon)**: Flips the prompter text vertically.
 *   **Full Screen (Maximize/Minimize Icon)**: Manually toggles the full-screen view.
 Note that pressing "Play" also automatically enters full-screen.
 Pressing the 'Escape' key will exit full-screen mode.

-### Fine-Tuning Controls (Vertical Sliders)
+### Fine-Tuning Controls (Sliders & Presets)

-The control panel features four vertical sliders for precise adjustments.
+The control panel features four vertical sliders for precise adjustments, as well as a powerful preset management system.

+#### Adjusting Settings with Sliders
 *   **How to Use**:
     *   **Drag the slider handle** for quick, visual adjustments.
     *   **Hover over the icon** above the slider to see the current value in a tooltip.
     *   **Click the icon** to open a popover where you can type a precise numeric value.
 Press 'Enter' or click outside the popover to save.
 *   **Controls**:
     *   **Scroll Speed (Gauge Icon)**: Sets the manual scrolling speed.
 This slider is disabled when Voice Control is active.
     *   **Font Size (TextIcon)**: Increases or decreases the size of the prompter text.
-    *   **Horizontal Margin (StretchHorizontal Icon)**: Adjusts the empty space on the left and right sides of the text, making the text column narrower or wider.
+    *   **Horizontal Margin (StretchHorizontal Icon)**: Adjusts the empty space on the left and right sides of the text.
     *   **Vertical Margin (StretchVertical Icon)**: Adjusts the empty space at the top and bottom of the prompter area.

+#### Managing Setting Presets
+Directly within the "Prompter Settings" header, you can save, load, and manage your slider configurations.
+*   **Loading Presets**: Click the header title (e.g., "Prompter Settings") to open a popover listing all your saved presets.
+    *   **Search**: The popover has an auto-focused search bar, so you can immediately start typing to filter your presets.
+    *   **Activate**: Click on a preset name to load its settings.
+The header title will update to show the name of the currently active preset.
+    *   **Delete**: Hover over a preset and click the `Trash2` icon to delete it.
+*   **Saving Presets**: Click the `Save` icon in the header.
+A small popover will appear, allowing you to name your current settings.
+The name is editable inline, and you simply click the `Check` icon to save.
+*   **Resetting to Default**: Click the `RotateCcw` icon in the header to instantly reset all sliders to their default values.

+### Script Editor

+The script editor is located at the bottom of the page and includes several powerful features to help you prepare your text.

+*   **Expand/Collapse Editor (ChevronsUpDown Icon)**: Click this icon in the top-right corner to toggle the editor's height, giving you more space to write when you need it.
+*   **One-Click AI Cleanup (Wand2 Icon)**: Click this "magic wand" icon to have the AI automatically clean up your entire script.
+It removes timecode stamps (from SRT/VTT files), formats paragraphs, and converts speaker names to ALL CAPS for a professional, teleprompter-ready format.
+*   **Contextual AI Editing**: For more targeted changes, highlight a portion of your script and **right-click**.
+A context menu will appear at your cursor, allowing you to:
+    *   Fix Spelling & Grammar
+    *   Rewrite the selection for clarity and impact
+    *   Format the selection for better readability

 ### User Profile